-When it comes to maverick filmmakers, very few embody non-conformist ethos as much as Larry Cohen does.
+When it comes to maverick filmmakers, very few embody a non-conformist attitude as much as Larry Cohen does.
 Cohen has been making movies for nearly 60 years, starting off as a screenwriter before taking up directing because other directors of his scripts didn’t understand his vision.
-As a screenwriter, he’s sold countless scripts which directors have adapted for film and television, and many of them are really good.
-However, Cohen only considers his films to be the ones he’s maintained full creative autonomy over, and those are the movies that have made gained him legendary status in genre and cult film circles.
+As a screenwriter, he’s sold countless screenplays which other directors have adapted for film and television — and some of them are really good.
+However, Cohen only considers HIS films to be the ones he’s maintained full creative autonomy over, and those are the movies that have gained him legendary status in genre and cult film circles.

-But Cohen’s films are also entertaining.
-Their social commentary is delivered with biting satire and their concepts are often outlandish brilliance – like murderous rampaging babies (the It’s Alive series), yogurt that turns consumers into melting zombies (The Stuff, 1987), and monstrous gods terrorising New York City (Q, 1982).
-A Larry Cohen film is unquestionably a Larry Cohen film and quite frankly, we need more of them.
-However, at the same time, we’re just lucky that we have so many of them, spread across a variety of genres, defiant of conventions, and still resonating with audiences.
+But Cohen’s movies are also entertaining.
+Their social commentary is delivered with biting satire and their concepts are often outlandish and wacky — like murderous rampaging babies (the It’s Alive series), yoghurt that turns consumers into melting zombies (The Stuff, 1987) and monstrous gods terrorising New York City (Q, 1982).
+A Larry Cohen film is unquestionably a Larry Cohen film and quite frankly we need more of them.
+At the same time, we’re just lucky that we have so many of them, spread across a variety of genres, defiant of conventions and still resonating with audiences.

 Diabolique: New York has a storied history in horror and crime cinema, and a big part of that is because of your films.
 What is it about New York as a setting that’s inspired you throughout the years?

 Cohen: Well I grew in New York.
 This is my hometown.
 I travelled the city as a kid and had all kinds of dreams of someday making movies.
 Some of the locations stuck in my mind that I wanted to use, and so when I was writing scripts I tried to develop New York into the story.